HomeLatest NewsEnterprise ITCIOs must partner with CHROs to accelerate digital transformation

 CIOs must partner with CHROs to accelerate digital transformation

-In an era of continuous change, a proactive and adaptive culture is a critical asset and CIOs will play a key role in establishing the right mindsets and practices.
-By 2021, CIOs will be as responsible for culture change as chief HR officers (CHROs), said .
+In an era of continuous change, a proactive and adaptive culture is a critical asset and will play a key role in establishing the right mindsets and practices.
+By 2021, CIOs will be as responsible for culture change as chief HR officers (CHROs), said Gartner.

-“A lot of CIOs have realized that culture can be an accelerator of and that they have the means to reinforce a desired culture through their technology choices,” said Elise Olding, research vice president at Gartner.
-“A partnership with the is the perfect way to align technology selections and design processes to shape the desired work behaviors.”
+“A lot of CIOs have realized that culture can be an accelerator of digital transformation and that they have the means to reinforce a desired culture through their technology choices,” said Elise Olding, research vice president at Gartner.
+“A with the CHRO is the perfect way to align technology selections and design processes to shape the desired work behaviors.”

 The mission and values of an organization usually fall into the remit of HR.
 The partnership between IT and HR can shed light on how IT can make technology and process design decisions that foster the intention of the desired organizational culture.
 Enterprise architecture can adopt principles that align to the cultural traits, and when business analysts design processes they can create them with the intended traits in mind.
 Hence, IT supports the way an organization behaves in cooperation with HR.